numediart/TIPAA-SSL/README.md

 conda activate flowspeech
 ```

-Then basically follow the sme installation steps as in the Dockerfile
+Then basically follow the same installation commands described in the Dockerfile, but directly on your linux machine

 ## Data